coopersimpson/coopersimpson.github.io/_projects/theostalproject.md

 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>

+The Ostal Project was founded in 2015.
+Early on I focused my efforts on producing electronic music, over the years the project has since expanded to encompass a variety of mediums including computer graphics, virtual reality and more.
+The project continues to expand through exploration of new mediums while keeping true to its vision, story and distinctive style.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}